equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 import numpy as np
 ```

-Each library also contains multiple Python files and functions, you can explicitly import one of those if you need, without including the entire library in your namespace.
+Each library also contains multiple Python files and functions, you can explicitly import one of those if you need, without including the entire library in your name-space.
 This is helpful when different libraries share keywords.

 ```python
 import rand.random